-Every runner has their own time preferences during the day for their training runs, but which time is ideal for running – morning, afternoon or evening?, asks Nandini Reddy
+Every runner has their own time preferences during the day for their training runs, but which time of the day is ideal for running?, asks Nandini Reddy

 Have you felt that you run your best in the mornings?
 Or do you feel more energetic when you run in the evenings?
 Whether you are a newbie runner, running club member or elite marathon runner, you will have a personal preference for the time you run.
 One early morning runner said that running in the evening improved his timing?
 So does that mean there is actually a good time during the day to run?
 Are their scientific reasons for why we run better at a particular time?